A Herkules W 2000 with sidecar - Brompton bike folded behind the back seat of the motor bike |

 There I got off and unfolded my bicycle,

-right in front of a beer garden and at the beginning of a smashing downhill trail through the woods tthe city of Königswinter on the river Rhine.
+right in front of a beer garden and at the beginning of a smashing downhill trail through the woods to the city of Königswinter on the river Rhine.

 At this trail crossing shown in the picture above there are two remarkable ways to take: high up to the Dragon`s rock (Drachenfels) overlooking the Rhine valley or steep down through the dark woods of the Nightingale`s Valley to Königswinter on the Rhine.